 - 1. Term of Office: One (1) Year - 2.
 Able to be Re-elected: Yes - 3.
 Nominated by the Nominating Committee or from the floor. - 4.
 Responsibilities: Two (2) candidates must be nominated for this position in alternate years.
-Organizes and oversees the program at the AAFS Annual Conference.
+Organizes and oversees the program at the annual meeting.
+Serves as Odontology Section Member of the Student Academy faculty; appointed for a one (1) -year term; may be re-appointed by the section chair.